The Blog How Does Pigmentation Removal Work?

 Patient Journey: Removing Pigmentation with IPL Treatment

-Having lived with her freckles since a very young age, our beautiful patient Alana noticed that over time, this pigmentation was becoming increasingly dark and she felt that it gave a dull effect to her facial aesthetic.
+Having lived with her freckles since a very young age, our patient noticed that over time, this pigmentation was becoming increasingly dark and she felt that it gave a dull effect to her facial aesthetic.
 She was unhappy with how the pigmentation appeared uneven and blotchy, and was tired of masking it.

 So, she came to Contour Clinics wanting to see what could be possible in terms of clearing her complexion of this pigmentation altogether.

 After an in-depth consultation with Nadia, our Head Skin & Laser Therapist, an individualised treatment plan was conceived, tailored exactly to her skin type, desired outcome, and suitability.
 The end goal would be a brightened, clear complexion with even tone.

 For genetically-occurring pigmentation such as this case of facial freckling, Nadia recommended a course of IPL treatment.
 This particular laser therapy is best suited to this type of pigmentation, because it’s attracted to dark pigmentation, using heat from the light to break up the bonds between the cells that form the discolouration, then bringing blemishes to the surface, where they eventually heal and shed.

 Our patient understood that progress could be gradual, and that patience would be key.
 However, with every treatment, her results became increasingly obvious, which meant that keeping up with rounds of appointments became more and more exciting and motivating.

 Head Skin & Laser Therapist Nadia assessed that her patient’s best course of treatment would be 3 sessions of IPL treatment, at intervals of 4 weeks apart.

 On average, 1 – 3 sessions of IPL are usually recommended for optimal results, after which patients are assessed by their practitioner to see if further sessions will be required.
 However, results are quite often quickly noticeable.